Jack Mendelsohn: Jackys Diary

 In the late 1950s and early 1960s, while living in Mexico City, he wrote and drew his innovative comic strip, Jackys Diary.
 It began January 11, 1959, continuing until 1961.
-The Sunday-only strip is regarded by many comics buffs as one of King Features most novel and clever humor strips.
+The Sunday-only strip is regarded by many comics buffs as one of King Features Syndicate's most novel and clever humor strips.
 In Toonopedia, Don Markstein wrote:

 It purported to be the hand-illustrated, hand-written diary of a young boy, supposedly Mendelsohn himself in his extreme youth.
 Thus, it was both written and illustrated as though by a small child—which is not as easy to do as some who have had the misfortune of growing up might think.
 Week after week, Mendelsohn described trips to the circus, fishing expeditions, visits to members of his extended family, and all sorts of other adventures kids have, in a style simulating that of an actual kid—except, of course, for the fact that it was professionally rendered in every way.
 Unfortunately, professional work is sometimes best recognized by another professional, or at least by someone who knows what to look for—or at the very least, by someone who could see that this was a spoof, and that childishness was a schtick and not a natural state for Mendelsohn.
 King Features received complaints from those who didn't "get" it and thought the company was publishing the work of an actual child—or, in the case of those who noticed the byline ("by Jacky Mendelsohn, age 32 1/2") by an adult whose abilities hadn't progressed since childhood.
 Often, parents, mistaking the strip's intent, would encourage their own children to send in submissions to what they thought was a kids' participation feature.
 But that's not why it folded quickly, Mendelsohn said in a later interview.
-It's simply that a Sunday-only comic is more expensive to produce than a daily, and King just couldn't afford it anymore.
+It's simply that a Sunday-only comic is more expensive to produce than a daily, and King just couldn't afford it anymore.The strip was adapted into two Noveltoons short films by Paramount Pictures' cartoon studio in 1965, which Mendelsohn directed personally; Mendelsohn had worked at the studio in the 1950s as a cel painter, and had written numerous stories for the studio after returning.

 An apostrophe was added to the strip's title when it was reprinted by Dell Comics as Jacky's Diary.
 Beginning June 2010, Jackys Diary was carried by King Features' DailyINK, but it was dropped from the DailyINK line-up in 2012.
 DailyINK's Archivist explained, "Unfortunately, we no longer have the rights to publish the strip."

 The complete run of the strip was released as a hardcover book in 2014 by IDW Publishing.

 Mendelsohn ghostwrote for other comic strips, and he also wrote for comic books, notably as a contributor to EC Comics' Panic.
 In 2014, Mendelsohn received the Bill Finger Award.